muregii/codeKenya/codeK(main)/100 Day Challenge/Day 32/MajorityElement.md

 # Majority Element Problem

 ## Problem Statement
+Swali interesting hapa, also found in the Top 150 interview questions

 Given an array `nums` of size `n`, return the majority element.

 The majority element is the element that appears more than ⌊n / 2⌋ times.
 It is assumed that the majority element always exists in the array.